agarwalvipin/open_cfa/docs/LOS/Quant/Reading 2.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** You don't need to be an expert on arbitrage strategies for Level 1, but you *must* understand the concept of no-arbitrage.
+💡 CFA Exam Tip ✍️:You don't need to be an expert on arbitrage strategies for Level 1, but you *must* understand the concept of no-arbitrage.
 Questions will test your ability to use the no-arbitrage formulas for forward rates and FX rates to find the correct price or rate.

 </div>
 </div>